What definitions apply to the Privacy Policy?

 You can accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually change your browser setting to decline cookies.
 If you decline cookies, you may not be able to see or use the interactive features of our Sites and some services on the Sites may not function the way they should.

-You can opt out of the use of third party cookies for marketing messages on other websites by visiting the Digital Advertising Alliance Consumer Choice Page and the Network Advertising Initiative Opt Out page and opting out with companies that participate in those choices.
-On this policy’s effective date, those sites were at http://www.aboutads.info/choices and http://www.networkadvertising.org/choices.
-Opting out will not prevent you from seeing ads on the Internet; it will only affect ads that use cookies to serve messaging on the specific networks.
-We are not responsible for the activities of the third parties.
+You can opt out of the use of third-party cookies for marketing messages on other websites by visiting the Digital Advertising Alliance Consumer Choice Page and the Network Advertising Initiative Opt Out page and opting out with companies that participate in those choices.
+On this policy’s effective date, those sites were at https://www.aboutads.info/choices and

 Does Stride share information collected from cookies?